Local scale invariance and robustness of proper scoring rules: Applications

 \subsection{An application from spatial statistics}

 A common use of proper scoring rules is to evaluate the predictive performance of random field models in spatial statistics.
-As an illustration of this, we generate $n=100$ observations $y_i = X(\mv{s}_i)$, $i=1,\ldots, n$ of a mean zero Gaussian random field with a Mat\'ern covariance function
+As an illustration of this, we generate $n=100$ observations $y_i = X(\mv{s}_i)$, $i=1,\ldots, n$ of a mean-zero Gaussian random field with a Mat\'ern covariance function

 Here $\mv{\Psi} = (\kappa,\sigma,\nu)$ is a vector with the parameters of the model which we set to values that could occur in applications.
 Specifically, we use $(50, 1, 3)$ so that the field has variance $1$, is two times mean-square differentiable, and has a practical correlation range of approximately $0.1$.
 A simulation of the model is shown in Figure~\ref{fig:spatial_sim}, which also shows an example of the observation locations $\mv{s}_i$ drawn at random from a uniform distribution on $[0,1]\times [0, 1]$.
+For more details about spatial statistics and spatial prediction using Gaussian random fields, see, e.g., \citet[][Chapter 2]{Handbook2010}.

 A measure of the predictive quality of a model with parameters $\mv{\Psi}^*$ is the average score \eqref{eq:average_score} in a leave-one-out cross-validation scenario.
 That is, $\P_{i} = \pN(\mu_i(\mv{\Psi}^*), \sigma_i^2(\mv{\Psi}^*))$ is the conditional distribution of $X_i$ given given all data except that at location $\mv{s}_i$, which we denote by $\mv{y}_{-i}$.
-If we let $\mv{\Sigma}$ denote the covariance matrix of $y_{i}$, and let $\mv{c}$ be a vector with elements $ \mv{c}_j = C(\|s_i - s_j\|;\mv{\Psi}^*)$, the parameters of the predictive distribution are $\mu_i(\mv{\Psi}^*) = \mv{c}^T \mv{\Sigma}^{-1}\mv{y}_{-i}$ and $\sigma_i^2(\mv{\Psi}^*) = \sigma^2 - \mv{c}^T \mv{\Sigma}_i^{-1}\mv{c}$.
+If we let $\mv{\Sigma}$ denote the covariance matrix of $\mv{y}_{-i}$, and let $\mv{c}$ be a vector with $n-1$ elements $\{C(\|s_i - s_j\|;\mv{\Psi}^*), j\neq i\}$, the parameters of the predictive distribution are $\mu_i(\mv{\Psi}^*) = \mv{c}^T \mv{\Sigma}^{-1}\mv{y}_{-i}$ and $\sigma_i^2(\mv{\Psi}^*) = \sigma^2 - \mv{c}^T \mv{\Sigma}^{-1}\mv{c}$.
 One can note that $\sigma_i^2(\mv{\Psi}^*)$ depends on the spatial configuration of the observation locations, where prediction locations close to observation locations will have lower variances.